 Once your dog is physically mature, you can also take them on hikes and runs.
 However, make sure to avoid highly strenuous activities e.g. forced running while they’re young to avoid orthopedic damage.

-For more information around how to safely run with your Great Dane, take a look at our dedicated article here.
+For more information about how to safely run with your Great Dane, take a look at our dedicated article here.

 Tip #3 – Mental stimulation